 Bulk densities differ for every plastic material.
 Therefore, manufacturers measure productivity based on the weight of plastic material processed through their equipment.

-Why is Bulk Density of Plastic Materials Important?
+Why is the Bulk Density of Plastic Materials Important?

-Bulk density affects material storage.
-For example, plastic material is often stored or packed in a container of a specific size.
-Although resin pellets of different materials have different bulk densities, similar-sized containers of different materials will possess drastically different weights of material.
+Bulk plastic density affects material storage.
+For example, plastic material is often stored or packed in a specific size container.
+Although resin pellets of different materials have different bulk densities, similar-sized containers of different materials will possess drastically different material weights.

 Bulk density also affects the sizing of drying equipment.
 For the drying operations to remain smooth, the required weight of the material must be dried at the right temperature for the correct residence time.
-Therefore, to ensure the right output of dried material for processing at the right time, the size of the hopper is significant.
+Therefore, the hopper size is significant to ensure the correct output of dried material for processing at the right time.

 Fascinating Read – Melting Point of Plastics | The Ultimate Guide